 Easy Homemade Grout Cleaner

 For families who are looking to ditch chemical cleaners in favor of natural cleaners, this one is perfect.
 It’s non-toxic so it won’t harm your kids or pets.
 It’s also incredibly budget friendly which only makes it even better in my book.
 What more can you ask of a cleaner?
 Non-toxic, budget friendly and did I mention?
 No scrub!
 It’s one of my favorite homemade cleaners that I make simply because it really is incredibly easy.
 This DIY includes essential oils (shocker, huh).
-I prefer to use NOW Foods brands essential oils here in our home.
+I prefer to use Simply Earth essential oils here in our home.
 They’re every bit as high quality as the more expensive brands and they’re a lot more budget friendly.
 You, of course, can use whichever brand you prefer.
 Just be sure it is oil and not juice.

 You Will Need: